mastefano64/AppNgxDatatableDynamic/README.md

 the table and in detail and varying the order.
 It is also possible to insert a custom component in detail (this is present in example 5 - I'am a dynamic component - DetailExtraComponent).

+In the project there is also a datasource for client and server paging.

 [Go to the demo](https://www.stefanomarchisio.it/AppNgxdatatable/index.html)

 ```diff